Upper School For Girls

 Choose your own adventure.

 We know there’s no one way to learn.
 Every path is different.
 Our Upper School curriculum empowers students to explore their interests through tailored classes, independent research, and other opportunities to delve deep.
 Students partner with teachers, advisors, and parents to curate their learning and uncover hidden passions along the way.
-Students take on classes like Astrophysics, Anatomy and Physiology, Art and Society, the Third Reich and the Holocaust, Multivariable Calculus and Linear Algebra, Neuropsychology, Film as History, and more.
+Students take on classes like Astrophysics, Anatomy and Physiology, Art and Literature, the Third Reich and the Holocaust, Multivariable Calculus and Linear Algebra, Neuroscience, Film as History, and more.

 Learn more about our curriculum.